-General Assembly is licensed by the California Bureau for Private Postsecondary Education, the District of Columbia Education Licensure Commission, the Georgia Nonpublic Postsecondary Education Commission, the Washington Workforce Training and Education Coordinating Board, and approved by the Division of Private Business and Vocational Schools for the Illinois Board of Higher Education.
-General Assembly has applications for state approval pending with the Massachusetts Office of Private Occupational School Education, and the Texas Workforce Commission.
+General Assembly is licensed by the New York State Education Department, Office of Adult Career and Continuing Education Services, Bureau of Proprietary School Supervision, the Massachusetts Office of Private Occupational School Education, the Texas Workforce Commission, California Bureau for Private Postsecondary Education, the District of Columbia Education Licensure Commission, the Georgia Nonpublic Postsecondary Education Commission, the Washington Workforce Training and Education Coordinating Board, and approved by the Division of Private Business and Vocational Schools for the Illinois Board of Higher Education.
 Additional disclosures required by the California Bureau for Private Postsecondary Education are attached as Appendix C. Additional disclosures required by the Washington Workforce Training and Education Coordinating Board are attached as Appendix D.